jiakaiBot/deCloudflare/subfiles/service.altlink.md

 ### Report a problem / Create an Issue

-(To use this you need to enable last option)
+- By default any direct message WILL NOT forwarded to issues for spam protection.
+  - You can enable this option by going to `Settings website` and turn on last option.

 You can create an Issue without git account.
 Just send a **direct** message.
 And don't worry,